adilBaigSCE/SCE-Innovation-Lab/README.md

 if you are not using either wsl on windows or ubuntu, get inspired and follow the script manually to install the requirements found in following files, in your respective OS / environment:
 * [vs code requirements](requirements/vscode_requirements.txt)
 * [pip python3 requirements](requirements/pip_requirements.txt)

+Each of these challenges focus of following strengths of a software / data engineer:

 ## [Question 1](Question_1.ipynb)
 * Algorithmic abstraction